danelahman/lograc-2022/README.md

 Note: If using a pre-built binary, make sure that the version of Agda that you get is either 2.6.2 or 2.6.2.1, i.e., the newest available at the time of writing these instructions.
-As said above, using an older version (which is common in the case of pre-built binaries) will likely lead to errors when typechecking a newer standard library.
+As said above, using an older version (which can be common in the case of pre-built binaries) will likely lead to errors when typechecking a newer standard library.

 You can check the Agda version by running `agda --version`.

 ## Visual Studio Code and the Agda Language Server

-The other simplest way to get going with Agda is to use Visual Studio Code (VS Code), install the [agda-mode](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode) VS Code extension, and instruct VS Code to use the (experimental) Agda Language Server (see the previous link for installation instructions).
+The other simplest way to get going with Agda is to use [Visual Studio Code](https://code.visualstudio.com) (VS Code), install the [agda-mode](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode) VS Code extension, and instruct VS Code to use the (experimental) Agda Language Server (see the previous link for instructions to set this up).

 After enabling the Agda Language Server and restaring VS Code, the `agda-mode` extension will download the Agda Language Server the next